-NYU IT is happy to announce that a new automatic captioning (Automatic Live Transcription) feature is now available in NYU Zoom meetings as a way to improve digital accessibility.
+Learn more about the automatic captioning (Automatic Live Transcription) feature available in NYU Zoom meetings.
+Enabling this feature is an easy way to improve digital accessibility.

 - Zoom Automatic Live Transcription: Detailed instructions on how to use automatic (computer-generated) captions in NYU Zoom meetings